murraysagal/SSCollectionViewExchangeController/README.md

 ## About the Demo App

 You can clone or download the repo to use the demo app.
 It exercises some but not all of the features of `SSCollectionViewExchangeController`.

+## Tests

+The demo app contains a set of tests for the `exchangeObjectInArray:atIndex:withObjectInOtherArray:atIndex:` method.
+If you copy the test file to your project you may need to configure the project so the test target will recognize the files.

+1. Select your project in the Project Navigator pane.
+1. Select your project in the Projects and Targets pane.
+1. You must be on the Info tab.
+1. In Configurations expand Debug and your project.
+1. In <yourProjectName>Tests select Pods from the popup.